Sultanate of Mit Ghamr: Workers' activity and railway work

 The residents gathered in one of the churches.
 After the sheikh of the Al-Ghamri Mosque delivered a sermon and embraced the priest, the priest then gave his own sermon.
 Following this, nineteen-year-old Coptic medical student Aryan Youssef Saad addressed the congregation, stating that their marches through the streets of Mit Ghamr were futile, that the threat of British soldiers and their occupation of the city remained, and that if they came, they would arrive by train.
 Therefore, the demonstrations should be transformed into action to prevent the British from entering the city by cutting the railway.
 His speech concluded with applause from all those present and chants of support for Egypt, Saad Zaghlul, and freedom.
-At midnight, workshop workers, led by Aryan Youssef Saad, began cutting railway tracks along a stretch of about 8 kilometers from the city, starting from the village of Mit Al-Qurashi, throwing each track into a nearby field.
-This process was repeated, with the tracks being removed one by one until the first light of dawn appeared.
+At midnight, workshop workers, led by Aryan Youssef Saad, began cutting railway tracks along a stretch of about 8 kilometers from the city, starting from the village of Mit Al-Qurashi, The workers divided themselves into groups, each group using wrenches to loosen the bolts that connected the rails to the sleepers.
+It wasn't long before the first rail was pulled out, and they tossed each one into a nearby field.
+This process was repeated, and the rails continued to be pulled out one after another until the first light of dawn appeared.
 The following night, the same operation was carried out again.